goharbor/harbor/docs/configure_https.md

     -newkey rsa:4096 -nodes -sha256 -keyout yourdomain.com.key \
     -out yourdomain.com.csr
 ```
-3) Generate the certificate of your registry host
+3) Generate the certificate of your registry host:

 You need to configure openssl first.
 On Ubuntu, the config file locates at /etc/ssl/openssl.cnf.
 Refer to openssl document for more information.
 The default CA directory of openssl is called demoCA.
-Let’s creates necessary directories and files:
+Let’s create necessary directories and files:
 ```
   mkdir demoCA
   cd demoCA